 The quality of youth provision: the QPT measures the quality of the provision in terms of the experience provided for the young person.
 This is captured by observations of practice and practitioners to understand how they are creating the conditions that promote young people’s development of socio-emotional skills.

-Data analysis: The portal is a web-based application where organisations can administer the College’s measurement tools and analyse results.
+Data analysis: The Youth Impact Portal is a web-based application where organisations can administer the College’s measurement tools and analyse results.

 Ready to dive in?
 Check out this PDF guide to get a detailed overview about this hub and our tools.